brendanvg/vagrantScanner/README.md

 #NOTES
-Make sure your vagrant is upgraded.... get vagrant 2.0.*
+Make sure your vagrant is upgraded....